hudson-and-thames/mlfinlab/docs/source/implementations/onc.rst

    The following sources elaborate extensively on the topic:

    - **Detection of false investment strategies using unsupervised learning methods** *by* Marcos Lopez de Prado *and* Lewis, M.J. `available here <https://papers.ssrn.com/sol3/abstract_id=3167017>`__. *Describes the ONC algorithm in detail.
 The code in this module is based on the code written by the researchers.*
-   - **Machine Learning for Asset Managers** *by* Marcos Lopez de Prado `available here <https://www.cambridge.org/core/books/machine-learning-for-asset-managers/6D9211305EA2E425D33A9F38D0AE3545>`__. *Features additional descriptions of the algorithm and includes exercises to understand the topic im more detail.*
+   - **Machine Learning for Asset Managers** *by* Marcos Lopez de Prado `available here <https://www.cambridge.org/core/books/machine-learning-for-asset-managers/6D9211305EA2E425D33A9F38D0AE3545>`__. *Features additional descriptions of the algorithm and includes exercises to understand the topic in more detail.*
    - **Clustering (Presentation Slides)** *by* Marcos Lopez de Prado *and* Lewis, M.J. `available here <https://papers.ssrn.com/sol3/abstract_id=3512998>`__. *Briefly describes the logic behind the ONC algorithm.*
    - **Codependence (Presentation Slides)** *by* Marcos Lopez de Prado *and* Lewis, M.J. `available here <https://papers.ssrn.com/sol3/abstract_id=3512994>`__. *Explains why the angular distance metric is used to get distances between elements.*